MMbuvi/phase-1-functions-lab/README.md

   }
   ```

-- `distanceFromHqInFeet`: Returns the number of feet from Scuber's headquarters
+- `distanceFromHqInFeet`: Returns the number of feet from Scuber's is:
+headquarters
   to the pickup location.
 Use your `distanceFromHqInBlocks` function to
   help return the correct value here.
-Try something like this:
+Try something like th
 ```js
 function distanceFromHqInFeet(someValue) {
   distanceFromHqInBlocks(someValue);